 Much like the credit scores that you and I check before we apply for a new car loan or mortgage, business credit scores help companies and their creditors determine how likely it is that the business will repay their debts.
-The score is a numeric value and represents a business’ history of meeting their debt obligations in a timely fashion.
-The higher the score, the more likely it is that a business will gain credit approval to do things like get a loan for a new vehicle or construction, open a business credit card, or gain access to a business line of credit.
+The score comes from a business credit report and is a numeric value and represents a business’ history of meeting its debt obligations in a timely fashion.
+The higher the score, the more likely it is that a business will gain credit approval to do things like getting a loan for a new vehicle or construction, open a business credit card, or gain access to a business line of credit.
+This concept is also known as creditworthiness.

 Business vs. Personal Credit Scores